Skip to main content

 Entry requirements

-• A recognised bachelor's degree in any field.
+• Successful completion of a recognised bachelor's degree in any field.

-• The equivalent of one year of full-time study in behavioural or social science units, whether included in the completed degree or additional qualifications at diploma or above level.
+• Equivalent of one year of full-time study in behavioural or social science units, whether included in the completed degree or additional qualifications at diploma or above level.

 Due to professional recognition, applicants who have completed a Bachelor of Social Work undergraduate degree accredited by the Australian Association of Social Workers will not be eligible to enter this course.